MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-predefined-dynamic-text.md

 #### Validating and finalizing

-While you can decide not to select a specific record right away, this selection must be done before the message can be made “ready to send”.
-Leaving record selection for later can be a useful approach to separate content design phase from content use (and reuse) phase.
+Though you can decide not to select a specific record right away, the specific record selection must be done before the message can be made “ready to send”.
+Leaving the record selection for later can be a useful approach to separate the content design phase from the content use (and reuse) phase.
 This is also how templates can be created.
-For example, a generic event invitation message like below can be created where all of the event related dynamic text don't have an event selected.
+For example, a generic event invitation message like below can be created where all of the event related dynamic text doesn't have an event selected.

 > [!div class="mx-imgBorder"]
 > ![enter personalization details](media/real-time-marketing-enter-personalization-details.png "enter personalization details")

 The event selection step can then be completed when the message created from this template is ready to be used in a journey.
-If one tries to make the message “Ready to send” without completing this step, validation will give an error message.
-Even without running the validation step, one can see what needs to be done in the personalization tab
+If you try to make the message “Ready to send” without completing this step, the validation will give an error message.
+Even without running the validation step, you can see what needs to be done in the personalization tab.

 > [!div class="mx-imgBorder"]
 > ![select a record to personalize](media/real-time-marketing-select-a-record-to-personalize.png "select a record to personalize")

 #### Limitations

 1. The list of tables is limited to commonly used pre-defined tables and can't be changed.
-2. The additional tables are not available to define conditions for [Conditional content](/docs.microsoft.com/dynamics365/marketing/conditional-content) or [Journey conditions](/learn.microsoft.com/dynamics365/marketing/real-time-marketing-tile-reference?source=recommendations#attribute-branch)
+1. The additional tables are not available to define conditions for [conditional content](conditional-content.md) or [journey conditions](real-time-marketing-tile-reference.md#attribute-branch).

 > [!TIP]
 > Removing dynamic text only removes it from the pre-defined list, it does not remove it from the messages that are already using it.

 > [!NOTE]
 > The pre-defined dynamic text feature has a few known issues.
-To learn more, refer to [Known issues in real-time marketing](real-time-marketing-known-issues.md#personalization).
+Learn more: [Known issues in real-time marketing](real-time-marketing-known-issues.md#personalization).